eobermuhlner/ez-rpc/README.md

 The meta data file is optional and can be generated automatically from the Java interfaces (with annotations).

-Once the meta data file is created it becomes the master and the application will validate itself against it on startup.
+Once the meta data file is created it becomes the master specification and the application will validate itself against it on startup.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>